brynhildrLong/Leetcode-Learning/README.md

   We need second loop because in first loop both pointers might end up at the same index and hence we will get a number which might not be a duplicate.
   The first loop just gives us the intersection of the indexes, the second loop returns the index to the duplicate number.
 ```

+### 2020/02/24
+Finished Q289
+For e.g. If the value of the cell was 1 originally but it has now become 0 after applying the rule, then we can change the value to -1.
+The negative sign signifies the cell is now dead(0) but the magnitude signifies the cell was a live(1) cell originally.

+Also, if the value of the cell was 0 originally but it has now become 1 after applying the rule, then we can change the value to 2.
+The positive sign signifies the cell is now live(1) but the magnitude of 2 signifies the cell was a dead(0) cell originally.